 Is THC-O legal?

 This meant THC-O producers previously had free rein in the sale and distribution of these products, selling them in smoke shops and ecommerce shops.
-It was difficult for the DEA and local officials to track and regulate these products since the passage of the 2018 Farm Bill, but the DEA clarified its stance on the substance in 2022.
+It was difficult for the DEA and local officials to track and regulate these products, but the DEA clarified its stance on the substance in 2022.

-At this point, it’s best to stay away from THC-O. Not only is THC-O’s legal status still iffy, but its safety has yet to be confirmed due to how it’s made.
+At this point, it’s best to stay away from THC-O. Not only is it illegal, but its safety has yet to be confirmed due to how it’s made.
 Because you may still find THC-O products online and in stores, some extra vigilance may be needed to stay safe.

 How does THC-O differ from other forms of THC?

 The main difference with THC-O is its potency.
 A typical serving of this substance is thought to be three times more potent than a standard marijuana dose.
-These effects are also harder to predict due to the unregulated nature of THC-O.
+These effects are also harder to predict due to the unregulated, unnatural composition of THC-O.

 Finally, THC-O is considered a “prodrug,” meaning it has high bioavailability and is metabolized very quickly.
-However, it can take longer to kick in compared to standard cannabis flower—sometimes up to 30 minutes or longer.
+However, it can take longer to kick in compared to standard cannabis flower — sometimes up to 30 minutes or longer in edible form.